What is a palindrome?

 A palindrome is a sequence of characters that reads the same backwards or forwards (e.g. anna, bob, madam).

 def is_palindrome?(str) reversed = str.split('').reverse.join str === reversed end

 We begin by creating a

-- Split the string into array of characters
+- Split the input string into an array of characters

 - Reverse the array of characters

 - Join the reversed array so that we get a whole string again

 These steps give us the reversed version of the original string so that we can then compare the original string (

 reversed).
 If they are the same, the string is a palindrome.